EdAlegrid/m2m-can/README.md

 [  271.711043] can: raw protocol
 ~~~

-&ensp;&ensp;&ensp;If for any reason this is not the case, you can add CAN module at system start:
+&ensp;&ensp;If for any reason this is not the case, you can add CAN module at system start:
 ~~~
 $ sudo nano /etc/modules
 ~~~
-&ensp;&ensp;&ensp;Add "can" in a new line, save the file and reboot.
+&ensp;&ensp;Add "can" in a new line, save the file and reboot.

 ### Optional additional setup.
 8. Install can utility